digitalimpulse/csv-redirect-checker/README.md

 ## ✅ What It Does

 - 🧼 Cleans duplicate redirects
-- 🔁 Flags and removes redirect loops (e.g. `/ → /`)
+- 🔁 Flags and removes redirect loops (e.g. `/about → https://example.com/about`)
 - 🔗 Detects redirect chains (e.g. A → B → C)
-- 🌐 Optionally validates destination URLs (2s delay per URL)
+- 🌐 Optionally validates destination URLs
 - 📝 Exports:
   - `output/<filename>.csv` – cleaned list with issues removed (no headers)
   - `output/redirect-errors.csv` – any destination not returning HTTP 200